anoblet/docs/theming.md

 ## Patterns

-Loop an array of objects and set custom property
+Loop an array of objects and set custom property:
-:
 ```
 // This could be defined anywhere (Firebase, a form etc...)
 const theme = [
     {
       property: "--background-color",
-      value: "red"
+      value: "white"
     },
     {
       property: "--text-color",